gruntwork-io/docs/docs/2.0/docs/patcher/tutorials/applying-first-patch.md

 In a real world use case, you are unlikely to create a new unit that immediately is out of date, and instead Patcher would on a schedule and detect updates to modules some time after they have been merged.
 For the purpose of this tutorial, however, we're intentionally merging an out of date module to main so we can trigger Patcher to update it immediately.
 :::

-Once the code has been merged to main, we can now directly trigger Patcher to scan for updateable modules.
+Once the code has been merged to main, we can now directly trigger Patcher to scan for out of date modules.

 <details>
 <summary>If you don't already have Patcher installed in your repository, you can add the following GitHub Actions workflow:</summary>